yu-ming-chen/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

-Figure 3.1.3: Sequence Diagram of component interactions for `delete 1` command.
+Figure 3.1.3: Sequence Diagram of component interactions for `delete 1` command used to delete a budget.

 The ***Sequence Diagram*** given above shows how the components interact with each other for the scenario where the user issues the command `delete 1`.